Emmanuelle Guyon, the mirror of your emotions

 "Oditi" ring with amethyst

-• Endowed with balancing power, amethyst acts as a protective shield for memory and mental well-being.
-It is believed to create harmony by dispelling negative energies, thus enhancing concentration and mental clarity.
-This stone is frequently utilized in meditation practices to promote emotional and mental equilibrium.
+• Renowned for its balancing qualities, amethyst is considered supportive of memory and mental well-being.
+It is attributed with the ability to create harmony by reducing the impact of negative influences, thereby fostering concentration and mental clarity.
+These qualities have made it a stone frequently used in meditative and symbolic practices to promote emotional and mental balance.

-• In children and animals, amethyst is reputed to calm hyperactivity and provide a soothing influence on their energy.
-It is sometimes used in family environments to create a calm and serene atmosphere.
+• Among children and animals, amethyst is reputed to calm hyperactivity and provide a soothing influence on energy, contributing to a calm and serene atmosphere within the home.

 Amethyst jewelry samples